 0 Comments

-As well as being more susceptible to ankle sprains, people with chronic ankle instability may notice they feel cautious during high-intensity activities, running on uneven surfaces or when changing directions quickly.
-They may experience a sense of weakness or frequent ‘giving way’ around their ankle.
+As well as being more susceptible to ankle sprains, people with chronic ankle instability may notice they are extra cautious during high-intensity activities, if walking or running on uneven surfaces or when changing directions quickly.
+They may experience a sense of weakness or "giving way" when weight-bearing.
 What are the causes?
 The primary causes of this condition are ligament laxity, decreased muscle strength of the muscles surrounding the ankle and reduced proprioception.
-Following an ankle sprain, ligaments can be stretched and slightly looser than they were.
-In severe cases, they may have torn altogether, leaving the ankle less structurally sound.
-Without full rehabilitation, the surrounding muscles also become weaker and studies have shown that balance and sensation of the ankle can also be reduced.
-This means that the ankle is more likely to be injured again, creating a cycle of recurrent injuries, leading to further instability.
+Following an ankle sprain, ligaments can be stretched and slightly weaker.
+In more severe cases, they may have torn altogether, leaving the ankle structurally weaker.
+Without full rehabilitation, the surrounding muscles also become weaker, and studies have shown that balance and sensation of the ankle can also be reduced.
+This means that the ankle is more likely to be injured again, creating a vicious cycle leading to further instability.
 How can physiotherapy help?
-Physiotherapy treatment for chronic ankle instability focuses on improving strength, control and balance with a variety of techniques and exercises.
-This approach can significantly improve ankle stability and reduce the risk of future sprains.
+Physiotherapy treatment for chronic ankle instability focuses on improving strength, control and balance with a variety of techniques.
+This approach can significantly improve dynamic ankle stability and reduce the risk of future sprains.
 Physiotherapists can help patients to regain confidence and get back to their best performance.
-In some cases, braces for support can be used.
-However, this can lead to dependence and further loss of strength and control if used unnecessarily.
+In some cases, taping or bracing for support can be used.
+However this can lead to dependence and further loss of strength and control if used unnecessarily.
 In cases of extreme ligament laxity or if physiotherapy fails, surgery to repair the damaged ligaments is considered.
-This is usually combined with a full physiotherapy rehabilitation program for greatest success.
-If you don’t feel 100% confident with your ankle, come and have a chat with one of our physiotherapists to see if we can help improve your ankle stability.
-What is an ACL tear and how does it occur?
-The ACL, or anterior cruciate ligament, is a strong piece of connective tissue which helps attach the thigh bone (femur) to your shin bone (tibia).
-The ACL provides stability to the knee joint as it prevents the tibia from sliding forward relative to the femur.
-ACL tears are a common sporting injury, however they can also occur from everyday activities.
-The most typical mechanisms of injury are landing awkwardly from a jump, twisting the knee, or suddenly stopping while running.
-The ACL may also be injured during knee hyperextension, or getting hit on the outside of the knee.
-Often, other tissues surrounding the knee are also damaged, including the medial collateral ligament, meniscus, joint cartilage and bone surfaces.
-The ligament can be stretched, partially damaged or completely torn.
-What are the signs and symptoms?
+This is usually combined with a full post-operative physiotherapy rehabilitation program for greatest success.
+What are they?
+The calf muscles refer to a group of muscles at the back of the lower leg that act to point the foot and toes down, away from the body.
+They play an important role in walking and running.
+A tear or strain of these muscles occurs when some or all of the muscle fibres are torn or overstretched.
+This is a common injury that can affect anyone from elite athletes to recreational exercisers.
+How do injuries happen?

 Categories